 - Hecker-Nussbaum Academic Opportunity Grant

 $250.
 Enrolling for 3-6 credits as a new freshman and financial need.
 Deadline: August 1

-$1500.
+- The Wayne College Holmes Campus Achievement Scholarship, $1500.
 Graduating high school senior with 3.25 GPA or in top 10% of class with ACT 24+ or SAT 1100+.
-Up to 12 awards will be made to students graduating from West Holmes, hiland, Waynedale, Central Christian, Triway or Loudonville high schools and attending classes at the Millersburg center.
+Up to 12 awards will be made to students graduating from West Holmes, hiland, Waynedale, Central Christian, Triway or Loudonville high schools and attending classes at the Wayne College Holmes Campus.
 Student must also submit letter of recommendation from high school counselor or faculty member.